Dr Judy Kim

 University of Oxford

-Judy Kim is the Deputy Director of Correlative Imaging at the Rosalind Franklin Institute and Departmental Lecturer in the Department of Materials at the University of Oxford.
+Judy Kim is the Deputy Science Director of Correlated Imaging at the Rosalind Franklin Institute and Departmental Lecturer in the Department of Materials at the University of Oxford.

 Her work brings together the new developments in transmission electron microscopy with practical application in beam-sensitive biological materials.
 Judy’s work with the CI team pushes the boundaries of what is possible using: